-I've found that the women who are attracted to this work of healing the mother wound are often women who have done an enormous amount of work on themselves and are bright, accomplished and advanced on many levels.
-All the prior work done before they get to this work is often preparation for approaching that sacred inner space of claiming the inner infant, and being ready to really claim her innocence, purity and wisdom as your own.
+I've found that the women who are attracted to this work of healing the Mother Wound are often women who have done an enormous amount of work on themselves and are bright, accomplished and advanced on many levels.
+All the prior work done before they get to this work is often preparation for approaching that sacred inner space of claiming the inner infant and being ready to really claim her as your own, her innocence, purity and wisdom.
 This step is when your inner infant can more fully realize her goodness, deservingness and freedom through your consistent attention and love.

 YOU are the (inner) mother you have been waiting for...

 At a recent workshop I led, one of the participants discovered the inner narrative "My mother couldn't be my real mother, because my real mother wouldn't abuse me.
 I believed one day my real mother would come for me."
 This woman's big "a-ha" moment was realizing that SHE, as her adult self, IS the mother that her inner child has been waiting for!
 After a guided meditation, she reported a huge degree of relief and exhilaration in feeling her inner child really take it in that the waiting is over, that even though her actual mother wasn't capable of meeting her needs, her adult self IS willing and capable of giving her all the love and nurturing that she needs.
 The joy exuding from her was palpable and profound.

 As we effectively mother ourselves, we can more effectively mother the world

 As we embody the inner mother, claim our inner infant and care for her, we can then increasingly be more effective mothers to the world, bringing forward the new ideas and solutions that the world is needing.
 With each tiny step on the journey, we become more capable of embodying the radically healing, revolutionary powers of the Divine Feminine in a very real way.